trippleflux/nxscripts/alcobot/trunk/readme.txt

   Info: Issue SITE commands from IRC.
   Path: modules/generic/sitecmd

-  1. Add "online" to the module list in AlcoBot.conf.
+  1. Add "sitecmd" to the module list in AlcoBot.conf.
-  2. Configure the [Module::SiteCmd] section in AlcoBot.conf.
-  3. Reload AlcoBot by entering the command ".alcobot reload" in a DCC chat session.
+  2. Reload AlcoBot by entering the command ".alcobot reload" in a DCC chat session.

 ################################################################################